 What’s in Your Wok?

+Food is the universal unifier, and there is no doubt that the gathering, creation and sharing of food plays a role in all of our lives.
 You may decide that the answer to What’s in Your Wok? is something that has cultural significance: did you know that there are eight major culinary traditions in China?
 Perhaps you or your family have fond memories of a particular dish from one of these cuisines.
 Your video could capture a family member or friend discussing his or her traditions around Chinese food.
 Or your video may be a reflection of what you or someone you know thinks about Chinese culture and why that person likes or doesn’t like Chinese food.
 Humor can be a wonderful ingredient.
 You could make a video of how you or a relative prepares a dish.
 Or take a walk in a Chinatown near you to showcase the latest in street food.
-There are a zillion potential subjects for this 1990 Institute Video Contest—let your imagination be your guide!
+Who knows?
+Your video could even end up being shown at a film festival.
+There are a zillion potential subjects for this 1990 Institute Video Contest – let your imagination be your guide!

 - 3 different age categories: